tbengtsen/protein_dynamics/data/README.md

 **OBS!** It should be stressed that neither of the filtering conditions descriped above necessarily say anything about the quality of the given structure, but are here used as a way to avoid issues when automating simulations.

 For more details, see the filter script in `CATH4.2/filter_cath_dataset.ipynb`

+# PDB data processing
+## Download format
+The downloaded PDB files are downloaded in their bioassembly form from `ftp://ftp.wwpdb.org/pub/pdb/data/biounit/coordinates` if existing.

+## Rebuild missing atoms or residueese
+As many PDB files have missing atoms or even residues these are rebuildt into the PDB file.
+NB as mentioned above only terminal missing residues are rebuilt here.
+However, a script exists to rebuild gaps in the structure `rebuild_by_modeller.py` in the `scripts/clean_pdb_functions/` directory.
+This is not automated and thus only used for downstream calculations of stability data.

+The programs Reduce [3] together with pdbfixer from the great OpenMM [4] are used to estimate charges, and for rebuilding other atoms and residues.
+For more information, see the scripts in scripts/clean_pdb_functions/` directory

 # Citations: